subgraph/subgraph-debian-packages/README.md

 ## Package build process

-To build any Subgraph Debian package the steps are uniform; simply pick a project and run the following commands:
+To build any Subgraph OS Debian package the steps are uniform; simply pick a project and run the following commands:
 ```
 git clone https://www.github.com/subgraph/sgos_handbook